 C Visa (Transit Visa)

-- Valid Colombian Passport: Your passport must be valid for at least six months beyond your planned stay in the U.S.
+- Valid Colombian Passport: Your passport must be valid for at least six months beyond your planned stay in the U.S. when applying for a Colombia visa USA.

 - For student visas, admission letters from U.S. institutions and proof of financial support.